Prasat Thong: Coup and rebellion

 Prasat Thong strived to eliminate his allies-turned-rivals – the Okya Kamhaeng who contested for the throne and Yamada Nagamasa who objected to the takeover of the throne by Prasat Thong.
 He quickly condemned Okya Kamhaeng for treason and execution followed.
 And he sent Yamada Nagamasa to the south as the governor of Ligor, away from Ayutthaya.
 As soon as the Japanese mandarin left the city, only about a month after his ascension, the child-king was deposed and subsequently executed.
 Suriyawong or Okya Suriyawong crowned himself as the full-fledged King of Siam.

 Prasat Thong had acted as "king-maker" before assuming the throne, by performing the double regicide of King Songtham's sons.
 Yamada, Okya Seniphimok, heard of the coup at Ayutthaya and rebelled.
 Prasat Thong had him poisoned and then expelled the remaining Japanese.

-Reign
+Reign and succession

-As a powerful and decisive leader, he promulgated many criminal laws and sometimes, according to Van Vliet, he even executed prisoners by himself.
+As a powerful and decisive leader, he promulgated many criminal laws and sometimes, according to Van Vliet, even executed prisoners by himself.

 Siam was a major trading center attracting Europeans merchants.
 Prasat Thong was interested in controlling the towns in the southern peninsula, perhaps because of profits from overseas trade.
-Ayutthaya lost northern subjugated principalities such as Chiang Mai.
+Ayutthaya lost its northern subjugated principalities such as Chiang Mai.

 Under Prasat Thong, Cambodia became subject to Siam again.
 He then built the capital city using Nakhon Thom as a model and built "places of temporary rest on the way to the footprint of the Buddha."

-Succession

-Upon King Prasatthong’s death in 1656, Chao Fa Chai, his eldest son, succeeded his father as King Sanpet VI.
+Upon King Prasatthong’s death in 1655, Chao Fa Chai, his eldest son, succeeded his father as King Sanpet VI.